-My home-made tomato ketchup recipe is easy to make and fantastic in its own right or as an ingredient in another barbecue sauce recipe.
+My home-made tomato ketchup recipe is easy to make and fantastic in its own right or as an ingredient in another barbecue sauce recipes.

 I remember seeing a TV programme with chef Gary Rhodes and he made black pudding fritters, stabbed them with a cocktail stick and dunked them in home-made ketchup.
 I made the ketchup according to his recipe and wow, that was me converted.

-Since then I've made a few adaptations to put my own stamp on the recipe and as you'd expect, I think that it's just that little bit bitter!
+Since then I've made a few adaptations to put my own stamp on the recipe and as you'd expect, I think that it's just that little bit better!